socialpaymentsbv/docs.clubcollect.com/api-documentation/payments.md

 Amount in cents that is going to be paid.
 Required unless invoice\_id is provided.
 Can't be smaller than `100`.
 {% endapi-method-parameter %}

+{% api-method-parameter name="payment\_id" type="string" required=false %}
+Payment identifier, will be used further to reference this Payment.
+If not provided ClubCollect will generate an identifier (a hexadecimal string of at least 40 chars).
+This values must be unique so we advise you to provide an UUID like value.
+If ClubCollect determines that the value is not unique an error will be returned.
+{% endapi-method-parameter %}

 {% api-method-parameter name="payment\_reference" type="string" required=false %}
 Reference of the payment, will be used as description of the invoice line.
 {% endapi-method-parameter %}